-Throughout the year, Trinidad and Tobago experience rough sea conditions for a multitude of reasons.
-These rough seas not only impact the lives of mariners but can translate into hazardous conditions nearshore along bays and beaches and can even contribute to coastal flooding and erosion.
+Throughout the year, Trinidad and Tobago experience rough sea conditions for many reasons.
+These rough seas impact the lives of mariners and can translate into hazardous conditions nearshore along bays and beaches, and can even contribute to coastal flooding and erosion.

 Hazardous Seas Causes & Frequency

 Most waves across Trinidad and Tobago are wind-driven.
-This means that waves are generated by the local prevailing wind.
-These waves would vary in size according to the length of time a particular wind has been blowing, the fetch (the distance the wind has blown over the sea) and the water depth.
+This means that the local prevailing wind generates waves.
+These waves would vary in size according to the length of time a particular wind has been blowing, the fetch (the distance the wind has blown over the sea), and the water depth.